Cardamom cookies are perfect for any time of the year, these tender shortbread cookies with a hint of cardamom are so delicious!

-- In a bowl, mix flour, cornstarch, powdered sugar and cardamom.
+- In a bowl, mix the flour, cornstarch, powdered sugar and cardamom.

 - Add in the butter and mix until fully combined.

 - Add in the milk one spoon at a time and mix until it forms into a dough.

 - Shape dough into a log, wrap in a plastic wrap and refrigerate for at least one hour.

-- When ready, cut slices about 1/4 inch thick and place them on baking sheets lined with parchment paper.
+- When ready, cut slices about ¼ inch thick and place them on baking sheets lined with parchment paper.
 Make sure not to overcrowd the pan.